mishani0x0ef/mishani0x0ef/README.md

 ## 👋 Soft skills

-* Ability to **communicate clearly**, raise questions, and proactively communicate about the problem, until a solution is found
+* Ability to **communicate clearly**, raise questions, proactively communicate about the problem, and find a solutions
 * Introduction of **new processes** into the dev teams
 * Conducting **code review** and setup code review process
-* Communication with other teams
+* Cross-teams communication
 * Conducting a technical interview
 * Setup of **quality gates**
 * Coordinate work between streams (back-end, front-end, QA, DevOps)